Unlocking the Earliest Stage of Alzheimer's Disease

 Based on Paradigm-Shifting Research

-Research led by our Co-Founder and Chief Science Officer, Dr. Christopher Wheeler, identified aged, self-reactive T cells in the brains of Alzheimer’s patients.
+Research led by our Co-Founder and Chief Science Officer, Dr. Christopher Wheeler, showed aged, self-reactive hiT Cells decrease in the blood as disease progresses and are elevated in the brains of Alzheimer’s patients.

-As published in Panwar et al., 2024, this research demonstrated that these T cells not only migrate from peripheral blood to the brain early in the disease, but also initiate comprehensive Alzheimer's pathology in mice.
+As published in Panwar et al., 2024, this research demonstrated that hiT Cells migrate from peripheral blood to the brain in mice, initiating comprehensive Alzheimer's pathology.

 This is the first time a biomarker has been shown to initiate Alzheimer's in an animal model and to identify early stages of the disease in humans.